 The Commonwealth Serum Laboratories (CSL) had been established during World War I to produce local biopharmaceuticals when Australia was cut off from its sources of vaccines and other bacteriological products.
-When the Spanish flu struck in 1919, CSL produced millions of doses of a mixed bacterial vaccine to try to combat the pandemic.
+When the Spanish flu arrived in Australia in early 1919, CSL produced millions of doses of a mixed bacterial vaccine to try to combat the pandemic.
 It did not work because - unknown to the researchers - Spanish flu was a virus.

 CSL later became famous for its work in the areas of penicillin, insulin, antivenoms, vaccines and blood products.
 It remains a highly successful Australian business and is today working to develop vaccines for dangerous new strains of influenza.